 Dental and Vision Plan Options

 You and your family may qualify to purchase dental coverage through the Federal Employees Dental and Vision Insurance Program (FEDVIP).

 If you enroll in a TRICARE health plan, you may qualify to purchase vision coverage through FEDVIP.

 Some services are no longer covered when you retire.
 These include:

 - TRICARE Extended Care Health Option services for family members

 - Chiropractic care

-- TRICARE Prime network copayments
+- Copayments for TRICARE Prime

-- No change in prescription costs
+- Higher prescription costs

-Medicare-eligible family members must have Medicare Part B coverage to remain eligible when you retire.
+Family members who are eligible for Medicare must have Medicare Part B coverage to stay eligible for TRICARE when you retire.
+If you had Medicare while on active duty, you remain eligible when you retire.